roehampton/module-content/msc-software-development-2/week-02/seminar/sem-team-forming.md

 2. The **Scrum Master** keeps the team working, solves blockages, and keeps the rhythm going.
 Their job is to help the team work as best they can.

 Notice there is no Project Manager, no leader, no boss.
 Teams are autonomous and self-organising.
 If there is a problem in the team they collectively solve it.
 Deal with problem team members.
 Reflect and be honest.
 Have integrity and honesty.
 Get the work done and support the team.

+## How do we make sure everybody knows what needs to be done and fulfills their role?

 ### Transparency